bxc709/tech-portfolio/docs/about.md

 title: About
 ---

 I am Latha Shah, Risk manager at Capital One.
 I had the honor to attend 2020 Gracehopper.
+I like working out, listening to music and baking.

 ## Current Role